ps2/rileylink_ios/README.md

 #### Install the Rileylink iOS app to your phone

 ##### Install Xcode
 You'll need Xcode, which is available for free, but will only build apps that last a week.
 To make your apps run longer, you'll have to sign up for a developer account.
-Or send a message to @ps2 on gitter with your email address, and I'll add you to the distribution list and you can receive builds via testflight.
+Read this tutorial how to sign up: https://loopkit.github.io/loopdocs/setup/build/installing/

 * Connect your iphone with a usb lightning connector to your laptop
 * Select your iphone name at the top page pull down menu (it usually shows generic device)